 Support & Development

-We currently host officiating hubs on campus, for volunteers officiating in Football, Rugby, Tennis and Netball.
+We currently host officiating hubs on campus, for volunteers officiating in Football, Rugby and Netball.
 Being part of an officiating hub means that you have access to a wide range of officiating pathways in these sports and you will get the opportunity to meet, work alongside and be mentored by a number of other high level officials on campus.

 You will also be able to access nationally recognised qualifications on campus for these sports and have the opportunity to undertake bespoke development workshops that support your progression as an official.